tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Magic Mouth

-**Casting Time/Duration**: 10 minutes**/**Until discharged
+**Casting Time/Duration:** 10 minutes**/**Until discharged

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You bind a message into a surface you touch.
+**Effect:** You bind a message into a surface you touch.
 When conditions you set are met, the surface manifests a mouth and conveys your message, discharging the ritual.
 The mouth appears to be made out of the same material as the surface, but you otherwise decide the mouth's appearance.

 #### Make Whole

-**Casting Time/Duration**: 10 minutes**/**Permanent
+**Casting Time/Duration:** 10 minutes**/**Permanent

-**Market/Component Cost**: 150 gp**/**Special
+**Market/Component Cost:** 150 gp**/**Special

-**Effect**: A single object that can fit in a 10-foot cube is completely repaired.
+**Effect:** A single object that can fit in a 10-foot cube is completely repaired.
 The component cost is 20 percent of the item's cost.
 In cases where you attempt to repair an item not on any price list, the GM determines the cost.

 #### Fireworks

-**Casting Time/Duration**: 1 minute**/**10 minutes
+**Casting Time/Duration:** 1 minute**/**10 minutes

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You send a barrage of small, colorful explosions into the sky.
+**Effect:** You send a barrage of small, colorful explosions into the sky.
 The explosions blossom into whatever color or shape you choose for 1 minute.
 At the end of each minute of the ritual's duration, you can choose a new color and shape.
 At night, the lights are visible within a 10-mile radius.
 During the day, the lights are visible within a 1-mile radius.

 #### Secret Page

-**Casting Time/Duration**: 10 minutes**/**Permanent
+**Casting Time/Duration:** 10 minutes**/**Permanent

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You ward writings so others cannot read them.
+**Effect:** You ward writings so others cannot read them.
 Use of this ritual protects one page (maximum 250 words).
 You make the page appear not to exist, causing anyone other than you to ignore it; the page's presence is blocked from a reader's mind.
 You can choose instead to obscure the page with false writings, which you produce before performing the ritual.
 Other readers see the false text rather than the real text.

-**Skill Check**: Your Arcana skill check is the DC + 5 for a Perception skill check to notice the concealed writing.
+**Skill Check:** Your Arcana skill check is the DC + 5 for a Perception skill check to notice the concealed writing.

 #### Seek Rumor

-**Casting Time/Duration**: 30 minutes**/**Instantaneous
+**Casting Time/Duration:** 30 minutes**/**Instantaneous

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You sit in meditation and let rumor drift into your mind, blown in on the wind of the community consciousness.
+**Effect:** You sit in meditation and let rumor drift into your mind, blown in on the wind of the community consciousness.
 Your Arcana skill check for this ritual counts as a Streetwise check for gathering information.
 Treat the Streetwise DC as 5 higher.
 You learn only information you could pick up by a normal use of the Streetwise skill.

 #### Silence

-**Casting Time/Duration**: 10 minutes**/**24 hours or until discharged
+**Casting Time/Duration:** 10 minutes**/**24 hours or until discharged

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You ward a single room, against eavesdropping.
+**Effect:** You ward a single room, against eavesdropping.
 Creatures attempting to listen to something in the warded area from outside the area take a –10 penalty to their Perception checks.

 #### Silent Image

-**Casting Time/Duration**: 1 minute**/**1 hour or until discharged
+**Casting Time/Duration:** 1 minute**/**1 hour or until discharged

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You create an illusion of an object or a creature, or an effect such as fire.
+**Effect:** You create an illusion of an object or a creature, or an effect such as fire.
 This illusion has only a visual aspect.
 A creature can use a quick action to make an Arcana skill check or a Perception skill check (DC 10 + your Arcana skill check modifier) when it sees the illusion.
 If the check succeeds, the creature discerns the illusory nature of the image.
 If a creature interacts with the illusion, the illusory nature of the image is immediately apparent, and the ritual is discharged.

 _Ritual Scroll_: You can perform this ritual as a standard action when you do so from a scroll.
 If you do, the DC of the Arcana or Perception skill check to discern the illusion is 5 + your Arcana skill check modifier.

 #### Summon Winds

-**Casting Time/Duration**: 10 minutes**/**8 hours
+**Casting Time/Duration:** 10 minutes**/**8 hours

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You conjure a stiff breeze and direct it.
+**Effect:** You conjure a stiff breeze and direct it.
 You can increase a sailing vessel's speed by 2 miles per hour while you keep the winds in the vessel's sails.
 You can dismiss the winds as a free action.

 #### Tenser's Floating Disk

-**Casting Time/Duration**: 10 minutes**/**24 hours
+**Casting Time/Duration:** 10 minutes**/**24 hours

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You create a slightly concave, circular plane of force that floats a foot off the ground and can carry what you lay upon it.
+**Effect:** You create a slightly concave, circular plane of force that floats a foot off the ground and can carry what you lay upon it.
 The disk is 3 feet in diameter and 1 inch deep at its center.
 It remains stationary unless you move far away from it, in which case it moves with your base speed once per round until it is nearby you.
 You can command the disk to move up to your speed as a move action.
 If you are far away from the disk for 2 consecutive rounds, the disk disappears, dropping whatever it was carrying.

-**Skill Check**: Your Arcana skill check result determines the maximum load the disk can carry.
+**Skill Check:** Your Arcana skill check result determines the maximum load the disk can carry.

 #### Unseen Servant

-**Casting Time/Duration**: 10 miuntes**/**24 hours or until you dismiss the servant
+**Casting Time/Duration:** 10 miuntes**/**24 hours or until you dismiss the servant

-**Market/Component Cost**: 150 gp**/**30 gp; plus a focus worth at least 100 gp
+**Market/Component Cost:** 150 gp**/**30 gp; plus a focus worth at least 100 gp

-**Effect**: You conjure a Medium unseen servant of invisible force.
+**Effect:** You conjure a Medium unseen servant of invisible force.
 It obeys your commands, moves at your speed, can lift up to 100 pounds, and performs basic functions and repetitive tasks, such as cleaning, making camp, and moving, holding, or carrying objects.

 An unseen servant never tires.
 It cannot move far away from you.
 It does not occupy any space and cannot attack or be attacked.
 Each unseen servant you currently control doubles the component cost to create the next.